 When a child learns to speak, it’s an exciting developmental milestone for parents.

-The first time your child says “mama” or “dada” is a time for parents to feel great pride and joy, so if your kid doesn’t start to speak according to expected timelines, there can be cause for worry.
+The first time your child says “mama” or “dada” is a time for parents to feel great pride and joy.

 One reason for not speaking when expected could be due to hearing impairment.

-We’re District Speech, a children’s speech therapists serving Washington DC and area, and if your child isn’t meeting expected timelines for speaking, we can help assess the reasons for this and offer interventions to help get them back on track.
+We’re District Speech, a children’s speech therapist clinic serving Washington DC and area, and if your child isn’t meeting expected timelines for speaking, we can help.

 Keep reading to learn more.